-Israel should seek to acquire Israeli sovereignty in areas of vital military importance in the West Bank, as part of a territorial compromise, rather than settle for extra-territorial security arrangements that simply will not last.
-This was the original intent of UN Security Council Resolution 242, which did not envision a complete Israeli withdrawal from the West Bank, but rather the creation of new borders that would take into account Israel's security needs and at the same time assure that any future peace agreement will endure.
-To provide Israel with the minimal strategic depth it needs for its long-term survival, the Jordan Valley must become Israel's eastern border, thereby helping to create truly defensible borders.
+Israel should seek to acquire sovereignty in areas of vital military importance in the West Bank, as part of a territorial compromise, rather than settle for extraterritorial security arrangements that simply will not last.
+That was the original intent of Resolution 242, which did not envision a complete Israeli withdrawal from the West Bank but rather the creation of new borders that would take into account Israel's security needs and at the same time assure that any future peace agreement would endure.
+To provide Israel with the minimal strategic depth it needs for its long-term survival, the Jordan Valley must become Israel's eastern border, thereby helping create truly defensible boundaries.